TahmidAnwar/Capstone-Project/README.md

   - Opencv-python
   - Numpy

-## The code for markerless 2D tracking can be found in the master folder of this repository.
+## The code for markerless 2D tracking can be found in the master branch of this repository.